furkanyesiler/pitchdistamr/README.md

 After obtaining pitch distributions of the recordings as a csv file, the model trained with the entire dataset can be used to predict the modes of respective recordings.

-Please refer to the [Demo.ipynb](https://github.com/furkanyesiler/pitchdistamr/blob/master/Demo.ipynb) for a demonstration of this toolbox.

 ## Installation

-This toolbox is written with Python 3.
+This repository is written with Python 3.
 The list of libraries that are required are below:
 ```
 numpy
 scikit-learn